chsasank/chsasank.github.io/_posts/2020-06-12-outline-self-hosted-wiki.md

 ---
 layout: post
-title: Self Host Your Wiki or Knowledge Base for Your Team
+title: Self Host a Wiki or Knowledge Base for Your Team
 author: Sasank Chilamkurthy
 ---